rafamel/flowi/README.md

 **Concatenate `Joi` validations, or custom function validations, for the same object or object key.
 Personalize the output error message for each of those validations.**

 *Flowi* was initially built to validate requests on Express and expose only *explicit* error messages to the user directly from the server when each validation fails.
+Check [`ValidationError`](#validationerror) to know more.

 ## Install